 - Place your hands in a comfortable position so that you can get under the bar.
 I like to have my index finger on the outside rings.

-- Squeeze your shoulder blades together and rest the bar on your upper back.
+- Squeeze your shoulder blades together and rest the bar anywhere from the traps to the rear delts.
 There should be a nice little groove for it to rest on.
 Do not place it too high.
 It should not be up towards your neck.

 - Stand up with the bar and take a slightly wider than shoulder width stance.